Tyler Bray

-Tyler Ian Bray (born December 27, 1991) is an American football quarterback who is a free agent.
-After playing his college football at the University of Tennessee, he declared himself eligible for the 2013 NFL Draft, in which he went undrafted.
+Tyler Ian Bray (born December 27, 1991) is an American former professional football player who was a quarterback in the National Football League (NFL).
+After playing college football for the Tennessee Volunteers, he declared himself eligible for the 2013 NFL draft, in which he went undrafted.
 He spent five seasons with the Kansas City Chiefs before joining the Chicago Bears.

-Early years
+Early life

 Bray attended Kingsburg High School in Kingsburg, California.
 As a senior on the Vikings football team, he led his team to a perfect 13–0 season while throwing for 3,321 yards with 41 touchdowns.
-While being recruited, he was considered the seventh best pro-style quarterback recruit by Rivals.com and 26th best by Scout.com.
+A 4-star recruit, he was considered the seventh best pro-style quarterback recruit by Rivals.com and 26th best by Scout.com.
 Bray chose to accept Tennessee's offer after he had already verbally committed to San Diego State.